 Student parking is a privilege.
-As space is available, sophomores may be granted the opportunity to park on campus.
 In order to park on campus, students must purchase a parking permit from the Front Office.
 All library fines must be cleared for a student to be eligible for a parking permit.

 Parking permits are assigned for designated areas.
 There will be no parking in the front.
-All students with permits arriving before 8:45 must park in the rear lot beyond areas designated for staff.
+All students with permits must park in the rear lot beyond areas designated for the staff.

-Parking permits are non-transferable and must be returned to the Student Affairs Office prior to graduation, school transfer, etc. Students who graduate early, transfer or move will not receive a pro-rated refund on their parking fee.
+Parking permits are non-transferable and must be returned to the Front Office upon request.
+Students who graduate early, transfer or move will not receive a prorated refund on their parking fee.
 No refunds are issued for revoked parking permits.
+Vehicles without a current registered permit may be subject to being booted or towed.